FullScreenShenanigans/EightBittr/packages/areaspawnr/README.md

-# MapsHandlr.js
+# AreaSpawnr.js

-Map manipulator and spawner for GameStarter maps that is the front-end counterpart to MapsCreatr.
+Area manipulator and spawner for GameStarter Maps that is the front-end counterpart to MapsCreatr.
 PreThing listings are loaded from Maps stored in a MapsCreatr and added or removed from user input.
 Area properties are given to a MapScreenr when a new Area is loaded.

-Examples are not available for MapsHandlr, as the required code would be very substantial.
+Examples are not available for AreaSpawnr, as the required code would be very substantial.
 Instead see GameStartr.js and its map manipulation code.